olrik-web/mad-exam-project/README.md

 ## Description :page_facing_up:

 Calm Cuisine is a game where you play as a chef who has to prepare food for customers.
-The game is set in a restaurant where you have to prepare food for customers.
-The customers will come in and order food.
-You have to prepare the food and serve it to the customers.
 The restaurant is a 3D environment where you can move around and interact with objects.
 You can even buy new furniture for your restaurant.
 It is meant to be a relaxing game where you can just chill and cook food.
+It is developed for mobile devices and utilizes touch controls.

 ## How to play :video_game: